Table of Contents

 - The Camera Profile and Raw File Development

 - The Profiles Point to Real Colors in the Real World

 - Printer Profiles with Rendering Intents and Soft-Proofing

 digiKam incorporates a fast Image Editor with a few basic yet powerful image editing tools.
 You can use the Image Editor to view your photographs and to make corrections and alterations.
-The Image Editor can be accessed either by clicking on a thumbnail in the Image Window or by right-clicking on a thumbnail and selecting Edit from the context menu.
+The Image Editor can be accessed either by clicking on a thumbnail in the Image Window or by clicking with the mouse button over a thumbnail and selecting Edit from the context menu.

 The Image Editor provides a number of powerful tools that use you to adjust a photograph.

 The image editor has just one main window with:

 A status at the bottom which shows the filename, the current file number, the current zoom level, and the current image size.